 Pain at the location where the bone transplant is extracted

-Before surgery, you may need to cut your hair around the surgical site and clean the area with a specific soap or antiseptic.
+Before cervical fusion surgery in Hyderabad, you may need to cut your hair around the surgical site and clean the area with a specific soap or antiseptic.
 In addition, the surgical team may request that a swab sample be taken to detect any dangerous germs in your nose.
 Before the procedure, you may be advised to stop using certain drugs.

 During the spinal fusion procedure